hashicorp/vault/website/source/intro/getting-started/apis.html.md

 }
 ```

-Now any of the available authentication backends can be enabled and configured.
+Now any of the available auth methods can be enabled and configured.
 For the purposes of this guide lets enable [AppRole](/docs/auth/approle.html)
 authentication.